JBBru-helloworld/Harvest-For-All/README.md

 ### Installation & Running

-> **⚠️ Asset Requirements**: This project uses paid assets that are **included for demonstration purposes** in the repository.
+> **⚠️ Asset Requirements**: This project uses paid assets that are **NOT included** in the repository.
 You must obtain the crop sprites separately from [Seliel the Shaper](https://seliel-the-shaper.itch.io/) to run the complete game or use the game for other educational projects.
+Place these assets in assets/crops folder.

 1. **Clone the repository**